swasti-jain19/CANTILEVER/Task-2-ocr-flask-app/ReadMe.md

     -   View the extracted text alongside the uploaded image.
     -   Use the back button to return to the home page.

-## Contributors

--   G SUDARSHAN SASTRY

-Feel free to explore, contribute, and enhance this OCR Flask application!